-- 2. There are two ways to confirm whether the TPM Module is installed successfully or not: - a.
-Enter the BIOS setup menu and go to Trusted Computing.
+- AX93515 TPM module - 2.
+There are two ways to confirm whether the TPM Module is installed successfully or not: - Enter the BIOS setup menu and go to Trusted Computing.
 On the first line will show "TPM2.0 Device Found".

 (In the Advance menu, go to Trusted Computing)